dhananjay-pal/ai-warroom-90/README.md

 ## Background

-I'm a software engineer with 14 years of backend experience, currently in commodity intelligence at S&P Global.
+I'm a software engineer with 14 years of backend experience, currently in commodity insights at S&P Global.
 I'm using AI engineering as my next specialization — focused on production-grade systems (RAG, agents, LLM integration), not academic ML.

 ## Why public